eadasiak/ci-jenkins/README.md

 # CI Jenkins

-barebones CI jenkins setup that provides github integrations
+CI jenkins setup that provides GitHub integrations and YAML job templates with [jenkins-job-builder](https://github.com/openstack-infra/jenkins-job-builder)

 # Purpose

 Want [TravisCI](https://travis-ci.com/)-like integrations with Github?
 Don't have the money or will to set it up?
 This [JenkinsCI](https://jenkins-ci.org/) configuration repo is your solution!

-##### How this repo aims to achive this:
+##### How this repo aims to achieve this:

 - provide an automatable means for creating jobs on the fly for your github repositories using [chamberlain](https://github.com/behance/chamberlain) & [jenkins-job-builder](https://github.com/openstack-infra/jenkins-job-builder)
 - abstract away the setup of [github pullrequest builder plugin](https://github.com/janinko/ghprb)